 There are valid political arguments to be had, important debates that should be vigorous and nuances that need to be laid out, difficult solutions found.
-Climate catastrophe is upon is, that fact is beyond dispute.
-We need to discuss ways to avoid the worst of it — yet the well-funded “Climate Change Skeptic” movement (fossil fuel industry millions, including Koch money) that denies fossil fuels role in the crisis, makes actual discussion of solutions virtually impossible.
+Climate catastrophe is upon us, that fact is beyond dispute.
+We need to discuss ways to avoid the worst of it — yet the well-funded “Climate Change Skeptic” movement (fossil fuel industry millions, including Koch money) that denies fossil fuel’s role in the crisis, makes actual discussion of solutions virtually impossible.
 The despair of tens of millions of Americans, and our suicide epidemic, needs to be dealt with, the answer is not more privatized prisons (unless you own that stock).

 Yet we are usually confronted with other black and white issues, and must reflexively take sides.
 Is abortion murder?
 I don’t really know, it’s something that could be discussed, if guns weren’t pointed at doctors and family planning groups.
 Is allowing a pregnant rape victim to die from her pregnancy because abortion is banned murder?
 I think it probably is.
 There are rarely simple answers to these kinds of questions, questions that immediately divide us.